octobercms/docs/backend-lists.md

 **searchable** | include this column in the list search results.
 Default: false.
 **invisible** | specifies if this column is hidden by default.
 Default: false.
 **sortable** | specifies if this column can be sorted.
 Default: true.
+**clickable** | if set to false, disables the default click behavior when the column is clicked.
+Default: true.
 **select** | defines a custom SQL select statement to use for the value.
 **valueFrom** | defines a model attribute to use for the value.
 **relation** | defines a model relationship column.